The Hidden Costs of Inefficient Revenue Cycles in Rural and Community Hospitals

 Why Rural and Community Hospitals Are Especially Vulnerable

 Operating with restricted resources, rural hospitals have little margin for error when revenue is delayed or denied.
+The structural factors that create this vulnerability are well understood, but understanding them is the first step toward addressing them systematically rather than reactively.

 Limited Staffing